SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 * 7\~9F - Hunt Mr. Drone for Strength Grass.
 * 9\~10F - Synthesize items using Mixers.
 (However, Mixers appear until 15F)
-* 9\~10F - Have Nigiri Morph make Large Riceballs for you.
+* 9\~10F - Have Nigiri Morph make Large Onigiri for you.

 So the downsides of entering this Golden Interval early can't be ignored.<br/>
 There's a high chance you'll starve if you enter it before Nigiri Morphs on 9F.<br/>